Boundary value problem and the Ehrhard inequality: Introduction

-In this paper we address the following question: what is the necessary and sufficient condition on $H$, real numbers $a, b$ and a measure $d\mu$ such that the following inequality holds
+In this paper we address the following question: what is the necessary and sufficient condition on $H$, positive real numbers $a, b$ and a measure $d\mu$ such that the following inequality holds

-for all Borel measurable $(f,g) : \mathbb{R}^{n}\times \mathbb{R}^{n} \to \Omega$.
-We assume that $a$ and $b$ are strictly positive numbers.
+for all Borel measurable $f,g$ with values in $I$ and $J$ correspondingly.
 Essential supremum in (\ref{ragaca}) is taken with respect to the Lebesgue measure.
 Our main result is the following theorem. \begin{theorem} Suppose that $H_{x}$ and $H_{y}$ never vanish in $\Omega$.
 For inequality (\ref{ragaca}) to hold it is necessary that